OmnissiahCultist/Webapp_Securing_Project/README.md

 ---

-# UNDER CONSTRUCTION
+# Archived
-Still organizing the environment and project goals.
-I will be documenting my progress and thoughts along the way, this project is more to serve as practice for me so this will be updated infrequently.
+This idea of utilizing python to facilitate a web service is something that I continue to shape future projects with so this was more of a stepping-stone.

 <br>
 <details>